zhangzeyingvv/PhononIrep/README.md

  "showRep" -> True
  ]
  ```
- to calculate the irreducible representations of Gamma point of given structure.
+ to calculate the irreducible representations of Gamma point for input structure.